-Anthony Stephenson - has over 30 years of total experience in the martial arts.
-In 1987, he started his training in Lai Tong Pai kung fu (Poon Kuen is the Sil Lum name given the style) and there he and his younger kung fu brother, Sifu Chris Facente, founded Mint Hill Kung Fu School under the direction of Master Li Chi Keung.
-By 1993, he became a closed-door disciple under Master Li Chi Keung and was promoted to the rank of Senior US Instructor (one of the first in the US) and was added to the Lineage of Lai Tong Pai.
-In June 2004, Sifu Stephenson traveled to Hong Kong to study Lai Tong Pai in depth, with the Grandmaster of the style, Kong Chui Hoi.
-There he received a certification awarding him the rank of International Instructor and the status of closed-door disciple under Kong Chui Hoi.
-In 2008, Sifu Stephenson returned to Hong Kong to further train with Grandmaster Kong Chui Hoi, where he was awarded, as one of the only two Sifu, the task of carrying on the lineage of the Lai Tong Pai style.
+Anthony Stephenson - has over 36 years of experience in the martial arts, 34 in Lai Tung Pai.
+In Charlotte, NC in 1987, he started his training in Lai Tung Pai kung fu (Pùhn Kyùhn is the Síu Làhm name given the style) and there, in the eastern suburbs in 1991, he co-founded Mint Hill Kung Fu School under the direction of Master Li Chi Keung.
+By 1993, he became one of the first Black Sash students and instructors in the USA and became a closed-door disciple under Master Li.
+At this time, he was promoted to the rank of Senior US Instructor (one of the first in the US) and was added to the lineage of Lai Tung Pai.
+In June 2004, Sifu Stephenson was sent to Hong Kong to study Lai Tung Pai in depth with Si Gung Kong Chui Hoi.
+There, he received a certification awarding him the rank of International Instructor and the status of closed-door disciple under Kong Chui Hoi.
+In 2008, Sifu Stephenson returned to Hong Kong to further train with Kong Hoi, where he was awarded, as one of the only two Sifu, the task of carrying on the lineage of the Lai Tung Pai style.
 In 2005, Sifu Stephenson was inducted into the US Martial Arts Hall of Fame and later held the Director position in NC for the International Martial Art Counsel.
-Sifu Stephenson is a Co-Founder and the current President of the Carolinas Association of Chinese Martial Arts Association (CACMA).
+He is a Co-Founder and the current President of the Carolinas Association of Chinese Martial Arts Association (CACMA).
+He currently resides in Troy, OH and, in 2015, opened the current location of Kong Hoi Kung Fu Association - Troy.